-Priming the System
+Priming The System

 Open the ball valve.
 Open the hose connector for the raw water washdown and activate the pressure pump.
-Run the pump until all of the air is purged from the system.
-Close the thru-hull ball valve before the boat is hauled from the water will help to eliminate the air lock in system.
-It may be necessary to reprime the raw water system if the system is not used for an extended period.
+Run the pump until all the air is purged from the system.
+Close the thru-hull ball valve before removing the boat from the water to eliminate an air lock in the system.
+It may be necessary to re-prime the raw water system if not used for an extended period.